API Key Challenge

 Kubernetes secrets are often used to store sensitive information, such as passwords, API keys, and private keys, and feed those secrets into a pod as an environment variable or a volume mount.
 Kubernetes secrets are defined for a pod using the container specification's volume or an environment variable.

 To exfiltrate the secret, you will need to find the name of the secret first.
-Review the pod specifications in the hth
+Review the pod specifications in the hth namespace.
+Which pod is referencing a Kubernetes secret?
+What is the name of the secret?

 Hint